1 member

 A valid Star Citizen referral code must be clear in type, timing, and signup use.

-Current code confidence depends on whether the code still applies to the real signup process.
+Current code confidence depends on whether the code still applies before account creation is completed.

 A referral code is only useful if a player believes it is the right code at the right time for the right step.